 Show your child that you have confidence in him/her.
 Confidence is learned.
 Children learn confidence by seeing it reflected in their parents’ appraisal.
-(That is one of the reasons for letting children try and fail – it reflect confidence in the child’s ability to persist and win the goal with continued effort).
+(That is one of the reasons for letting children try and fail – it reflects confidence in the child’s ability to persist and eventually win the goal at which he or she had taken aim).
 Confidence is also learned through experience.
 Steer your child toward activities within which he or she can excel.

 Place more emphasis on character than accomplishments (the effort put into getting an A or B grade is much more important than the grade itself).
 Character trumps ability.
-Without character ability is hallow, it is like a ship without a rudder.
+Without character ability is a hallow thing.
+A ship without a rudder.
 Your child’s persistence and effort is more important than the final outcome.
-The youngster who is naturally gifted and earns straight A’s putting forth little effort is much less ready for adulthood than the child who earns straight B’s by putting forth consistent effort.
+The youngster who is naturally gifted and earns straight A’s, but puts forth little effort, is much less ready for adulthood than the child who earns straight B’s by putting forth consistent effort.

 Build a relationship that welcomes your child’s ideas, even when those ideas conflict with your own.
 Speak with interest and genuine regard about your child’s ideas, even if they appear foolish.
 You need not pretend that they are accurate.
 You should, however, try your best to help your child understand that you welcome the opportunity to understand his or her perspective.
 In this way, when your youngster is a teen, he or she is likely to feel more comfortable openly discussing various topics with you.